BarryMode/Profile/README.md

 - [`text`](https://github.com/BarryMode/mac-prime/blob/master/dotfiles/.commands/text): Format text and encode/decode in base64, binary, hex, md5, and sha1
 - [`update`](https://github.com/BarryMode/mac-prime/blob/master/dotfiles/.commands/update): Update all the things
 - [`video`](https://github.com/BarryMode/mac-prime/blob/master/dotfiles/.commands/video): Remux, encode, or merge videos

+Note: some of these commands are dependent on packages being installed, so if you skip that section and install just the dotfiles, then not all of them will work.

 #### `.path` File